Introduction:

 NVRs allow for Remote Access Setup.

 Setting up remote access for monitoring the surveillance system is a common requirement.
-NVRs typically offer simplified processes for remote access setup, often involving the creation of user accounts, secure login procedures, and straightforward network configuration.
+NVRs simplify remote access setup.
+You can create user accounts, log in securely, and configure the network easily.

 Key Features and Advantages: